 - Live sales or giveaways

-Final Thoughts on Interactive Facebook Posts
+Final Thoughts on Interactive Facebook Posts in 2022

 Facebook may not be the trendiest social media platform, but it’s still a great place to use interactive to create engagement.
 The tips here include some great suggestions for interactive posts, and how to best use them to reach your audience.
 Try implementing just a few of these suggestions, and see what results you get.